 - Stories from Bhagavata related to the birth of Krishna, Putana Vadh

-There are two sanctum sanctorum, Shantaleshwar in North and Hoysaleswar in South housing two east-facing Shiva lingams.
-The shrines are built on north-south alignment with an entrance on the eastern side.
+There are two sanctum sanctorum, Shantaleshwar in the North and Hoysaleswar in the South housing two east-facing Shiva lingams.
+The shrines are built on a north-south alignment with an entrance on the eastern side.
 The two temple halls are joined by a common verandah.
 Two Nandi Mandapa on the eastern side house two huge Nandi, the vahana or vehicle of Shiva.
 Both the Nandis are richly decorated.
 Behind the Nandi mandap that faces the Hoysaleshwara, is a large figure of Suryadev along with seven horses and Arunadeva, the charioteer.

 There are two entrances to the temple on the eastern side – One for Hoysaleshwar and another for Shantaleshwar.
-Both the entrances are flanked by two Dwarapalas and beautiful Toranas on the lintel of the doorway.
-The interior of the temple is large and spacious but the walls are comparatively plain compared to outer walls.
+Both entrances are flanked by two Dwarapalas and beautiful Toranas on the lintel of the doorway.
+The interior of the temple is large and spacious but the walls are comparatively plain compared to the outer walls.
 There are smaller shrines dedicated to different Gods and Goddesses inside the temple but most of them are destroyed.
-The interior is richly decorated with ornately carved circular lathe pillars, a unique style of the Hoysala architecture.
+The interior is richly decorated with ornately carved circular lathe pillars, a unique style of Hoysala architecture.